jplace/grainzzz/src/site/grains/farro.md

 description: |
   The term farro can refer to three different types of hulled wheat.
 This page is specifically for farro made from emmer (the most common type).
 needToWash: "YES"
-liquidToGrain: "1:1"
-liquidToGrainMarkers: true
+grainToLiquid: "1:2"
-setting: "Brown"
+setting: "White Rice"
-expectedCookTime: 105
+expectedCookTime: 40
 ---